evmcnb/quartz/content/Pearls/Premature Ovarian Insufficiency.md

 - Resistant ovary syndrome

 Features are similar to normal climacteric but with:
-- Raised FSH, LH levels.
+- **Raised FSH**, LH levels.
 Elevated FSH should be demonstrated on 2 blood samples taken 4-6 weeks apart
 - Low oestradiol

 Management with HRT/[[Pearls/Combined oral contraceptive pill|Combined oral contraceptive pill]]